taketo1024/SwiftComplex/README.md

 ![screenshot](./doc/screenshot.gif)

-A simple project that shows you how to create *Complex Numbers* and *Complex Planes* using Swift.
+*Interact with Complex Numbers!* This is a simple project which you can visually understand how complex multiplication works.

 # Complex